 I also knew I wanted to start reading more in 2018.
 I adore a good book, but with a newborn and building a home, you don’t find yourself getting friendly with a best seller.
 But 2018 is my year of “rest” [or so I’m telling myself] and it was time for a change!

 I made the small goal of reading one book per month for 2018.
 For January I read, “The Couple Next Door.”
 I had started it before I gave birth, but hadn’t finished.
 And when I say I started and hadn’t finished, I mean I literally don’t even remember starting it but it had a bookmark so maybe I did?

-This is a thriller, think “Gone Girl” etc., but what I love is that you can’t figure it out until the last page!
+This is a thriller, think “Gone Girl”, All Perry Mason Books, etc., but what I love is that you can’t figure it out until the last page!
 I find that many books like this can be easily figured out about three quarters of your way in.
 I gave myself a goal of reading 20 minutes, for three nights a week.
 That small change turned into a few nights where I read for an hour or so.
 However, I’m warning you that this book is a quick read!
 I could have read two books this month but I didn’t want to get all overzealous and then not follow through the following months.